How to Roast a Stuffed Turkey

 Option 1: Cook the Stuffing and Turkey Separately, Then Assemble (Safest Method!)

-Cooking the turkey and stuffing separately ensures that both are cooked to the appropriate temperature so no one walks away with food poisoning.
+Pro: This method ensures that both the turkey and stuffing are cooked to the appropriate temperature so no one walks away with food poisoning.

-The main drawback of this method is that the stuffing doesn’t have much time to soak up lots of the turkey drippings as the bird roasts, so it will be less flavorful.
+Con: The stuffing doesn’t have much time to soak up lots of the turkey drippings as the bird roasts, so it will be less flavorful.

 - Prepare and cook the stuffing separately while the turkey roasts.
 You can use any stuffing recipe you like using this method!